arete-all-hands-2022/.github/profile/readme.md

 ## Collaborators: Adding materials
 Please consider uploading your lecture slides and any other relevant materials.<br>
 Below, we have included a copy of our how-to-contribute guide.
-If you're readding this here, congrats!
+If you're reading this here, congrats!
 You've already completed step 1.
 Read below to see more about how to upload your materials.

 ![how-to slide1](https://raw.githubusercontent.com/arete-all-hands-2022/.github/main/profile/how-to-share-images/Material-Sharing-Guide1.png "how-to slide 1")